cjheath/strpp/README.md

 The StrVal class is a specialisation of this template, which provides its storage and reference counting.

-## PEG Expression pattern matching
+## Prefix Regular Expression pattern matching

 `#include	<pegexp.h>`

-This template class implements <strong>pegular expressions</strong> (aka pegexp).
+This template class implements Prefix Regular Expressions (aka <strong>pegular expressions</strong> or pegexp).

-Regular expressions describe text patterns, backtracking after failure caused by excessive repetition.
+Regular expressions describe text patterns, backtracking after a failure caused by greedy repetition.

-Pegular expressions also match text, but only backtrack on alternates, which requires avoiding excessive repetition using look-aheads.
+Pegular expressions also match text, but never backtrack, which requires avoiding excessive repetition using look-aheads.
+Repetition and optional operators precede the atom they affect (hence <strong>prefix</strong>).
+This prefix notation means no pre-compiler is needed for efficient execution, which reduces memory demand.

+Alternates and repetition are possessive and will never backtrack.
+ * Once an alternate has matched, no subsequent alterative will be tried in that group.
+ * Once a repetition has been made, it will never be unwound.
+ * It is your responsibility to ensure these possessive operators never match unless it's final.
+ * You should use negative assertions to control inappropriate greed

 The advantage of Pegexp over Regexp is there is no easy ReDOS attack, and no computational or memory expense to avoiding that.